fl101/awardfares-blog/_posts/2024-02-12-eurobonus-updates-feb-2024.md

 The SAS EuroBonus World Mastercard Premium card will still offer the following benefits:

-- Fly Premium: bonus trips in SAS Plus at the points price of SAS Go
+- Fly Premium: bonus trips in SAS Business and SAS Plus at the points price of SAS Go (upgrade for free).
-- Status points when you use the card
+- Status points each month you use the card.
-- Up to 25 Extra Points per SEK 100 on all purchases
+- Up to 25 Extra Points per SEK 100 on all purchases.
-- Points campaigns several times a year
+- Double points campaigns several times a year.
-- Supplementary travel insurance with cancellation protection
+- Supplementary travel insurance with cancellation protection.

 *Source: [saseurobonusmastercard.se](https://saseurobonusmastercard.se/)*